opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 #### Register and deploy the model

-Once the connector is created, you can register and deploy the Bedrock Titan model in OpenSearch.
+Once the connector is created, you can register and deploy the Titan model in OpenSearch.
 This makes the model available for inference operations:

 ```json
 POST _plugins/_ml/models/_register?deploy=true